nhthn/nh-ugens/README.md

 ## Compilation

-Building for SuperCollider is available through an [sc3-plugins PR](https://github.com/supercollider/sc3-plugins/pull/193).
+The SuperCollider version is available in the [sc3-plugins](https://github.com/supercollider/sc3-plugins) distribution.

 To compile, first create a build directory: